 As a practical matter, listing every switch connection definitely results in a slower scheduling algorithm for Slurm to optimize job placement.
 The application performance may achieve little benefit from such optimization.
 Listing the leaf switches with their nodes plus one top level switch should result in good performance for both applications and Slurm.
 The previous example might be configured as follows:

 # topology.conf # Switch Configuration SwitchName=s0 Nodes=tux[0-3] SwitchName=s1 Nodes=tux[4-7] SwitchName=s2 Nodes=tux[8-11] SwitchName=s3 Nodes=tux[12-15] SwitchName=s4 Switches=s[0-3]

-Note that compute nodes on switches that lack a common parent switch can be used, but no job will span leaf switches without a common parent.
+Note that compute nodes on switches that lack a common parent switch can be used, but no job will span leaf switches without a common parent (unless the TopologyParam=TopoOptional option is used).
 For example, it is legal to remove the line "SwitchName=s4 Switches=s[0-3]" from the above topology.conf file.
 In that case, no job will span more than four compute nodes on any single leaf switch.
 This configuration can be useful if one wants to schedule multiple phyisical clusters as a single logical cluster under the control of a single slurmctld daemon.

 For systems with a dragonfly network, configure Slurm with TopologyPlugin=topology/tree plus TopologyParam=dragonfly.
 If a single job can not be entirely placed within a single network leaf switch, the job will be spread across as many leaf switches as possible in order to optimize the job's network bandwidth.